John-Otago/PhD-Plus/README.md

 Many students (including me years ago) came to graduate school underprepared, and supervisors are often deprived of time and may not be able to offer more holistic training and personal development beyond research.

-This project aims to develop and offer a more systematic understanding of graduate studies and more holistic training of graduate students—hence reimagining what graduate education can do and can be.
+This project aims to develop and offer a more systematic understanding of graduate studies and more holistic training of graduate students—hence reimagine what graduate education can do and can be.

 ### 0.2 Terminology
-I use 'graduate school' and 'graduate students' for consistency, or just 'PhD' as shorthand.
+I use 'graduate school' and 'graduate students' in this project, or just 'PhD' as shorthand.
 For research supervision, I use 'advisor' and 'supervisor' interchangeably.

 I use mixed terms from both the US and the UK/Commonwealth academic systems.